usdot-jpo-ode/ode-output-validator-library/README.md

 ## Release Notes

 ### Release 0.0.8
-- Added support for alternate values for decimal type fields
+- Added support for alternate values for decimal and timestamp type fields
 - Added support for '%' symbols appearing at the end of a decimal field value
 - Changed choices to accept empty fields and properly invalidate them instead of throwing an exception
 - Minor bug fixes resolved with validating explicitly defined list elements